Who should use the Freemarket API?

 Freemarket take a risk-based approach to onboarding customers and managing transactional risk.
 Thus, as Freemarket is regulated by the Financial Conduct Authority (FCA), we take our regulatory responsibilities very seriously, and therefore, on certain occasions, we aren’t able to receive and/or send funds from certain jurisdictions, although this may be subject to change in the future.

 How is Freemarket regulated?

-Freemarket’s permissions enable it to carry on payment services activities; this includes receiving deposits, processing withdrawals and conducting foreign exchange.
+Freemarket’s permissions enable it to carry on payment services activities; this includes receiving bank transfers, processing withdrawals and conducting foreign exchange.

 How do I know my money is safe?